Introduction to Working With Conveyor Objects

 - Click the conveyor to highlight it.

-- In the Properties pane, under the Conveyor group, click the button.
+- In the Quick Properties pane, under the Straight Conveyor or Curved Conveyor group, click the Reverse Direction button.
 The direction indicator on the conveyor will now point in the opposite direction.

 Conveyors can be copied and pasted using many of the same methods you would use to copy and paste other 3D objects.
 See Copying and Pasting 3D Objects and Properties for more information.